hanishkvc/prgs-health-covid19-analtoolkit/README.md

 required, and later use the generated data for futher processing and or plotting.

+In either case the results of each data op step is internally cached, so that if the same is needed as part of some other calculation, it can be reused directly without needing to calculate again.

 The available plot types are plot, plotxy and boxplot.

 ### Test